 Adenosine deaminase (ADA) is a commonly used marker in the diagnosis of tuberculous pleural effusion.
 It is significantly increased in tubercular effusion.
 The most widely accepted cut off value for pleural fluid ADA is 40U/L. Higher levels are associated with a greater chance of a patient having TB.
 Persistently low level of ADA strongly excludes TB.
-This fact was also supported by this group.
-In our study, 56 patients(87.5%) had elevated ADA levels.
-Increased pleural fluid ADA is greatly associated with tuberculous pleuritis, however it has also been seen to be increased in other diseases, like bacterial infections, empyema, collagen vascular disease, malignancy, etc., herebydecreasing the diagnostic utility and specificity of ADA for the diagnosis of TB.
+This fact is also supported by this group.
+In our study, majority of patients(87.5%) patients had elevated ADA levels.
+Increased pleural fluid ADA is greatly associated with tuberculous pleuritis,however it has also been seen to be increased in other diseases,like bacterial infections, empyemaand collagen vascular disease, malignancy, etc.,herebydecreasing the diagnostic utility of ADA and with it its specificity for the diagnosis of TB.

-Combined approach of ADA withL: N ratio in pleural fluid gives good result.
-Burgess and colleagues explained that the L/N ratio (\geq 0.75) together with the ADA activity (\geq 50 U/L) improved the sensitivity (88%), specificity (95%), PPV (95%), NPV 88% and efficiency (92%).
+Combined approach of ADA with L:N ratio in pleural fluid gives good result.
+Burgess and colleagues explain that the L/N ratio (\geq 0.75) together with the ADA activity (\geq 50 U/L) improves the (sensitivity (88%), specificity (95%), PPV (95%), NPV 88%) and efficiency (92%).
 It has been found that in case of para infective effusion, L/N ratio is found to be lower (\leq 0.75).
-Similar findings were noticed in the present study with sensitivity, specificity, PPV and NPV whichwere 56.3%, 94.6%, 94.7%, 55.6% respectively.
+Similar findings were noticed in the present study with sensitivity, specificity, PPV and NPVwere 56.3%, 94.6%, 94.7%, 55.6% respectively.